-Do you have a favourite picture book bunny?
-There are so many lovely bunnies that we could have included on our list of favourite picture book bunnies for Easter.
+Do you have any favourite picture book bunnies?
+There are so many lovely bunnies that we could have included on our Easter list of favourite bunnies.

 The Night Before Easter by Natasha Wing and Kathy Couri

 Our favourite picture book Easter Bunny is a very dapper bunny who works hard throughout the night to make sure that all the Easter treats are delivered and hidden before the cockerel crows.

 Rabbits Don’t Lay Eggs! by Paula Metcalf and Cally Johnson-Isaacs